 The GTX 1650 is an entry-level GPU.
 It’s still a good laptop for gaming though as you can still run demanding AAA game titles, albeit at minimum graphics settings.

 It has a 1080p display, which is a standard for laptops.
 It uses an IPS panel to provide bright, vibrant colors.
 However, the display is only 60Hz, meaning that the display will only show up to 60 FPS.
 It isn’t bad, most displays have 60Hz, but recently, many laptops converted to at least 90Hz.

 It has 8 gigabytes of DDR4 RAM.
 Seeing every laptop above this list, they all have 16 gigabytes.
 It is however not fair to assume that 8GB is not enough.
 8 gigabytes will still allow you to have advanced multitasking and fast switching between apps, but a little less quickly.
 You also might get more loading when using programs for photo/video editing that requires lots of memory.

 The laptop however has great storage, 512GB of SSD storage for many of your games, programs, and files.
 All SSDs are considerably faster than HDDs, with much faster transfer (read/write) speeds, and hugely better boot-up times, so there will be no problems with storage on this PC.

 The battery life on the laptop is average, coming in at 3 hours.
 Gaming laptops don’t usually have a great battery life, and this is yet another example of that.

-Asus TUF FX505DT (Nice CPU and display but lacks in other areas)
+10. Asus TUF FX505DT (Great budget gaming laptop but lacks in some areas)